Carnitine and Testosterone: Amino Acid that Boosts your Androgen Receptor Density

 What is the best form of carnitine to use?

-Answer: The form used in the studies regarding androgen receptor density, was L-carnitine-L-tartarate.
+Answer: The form used in the studies regarding androgen receptor density, was L-carnitine-L-tartarate (affiliate link).
 That’s what I personally use and recommend.
 Other forms include: acetyl L-carnitine, and Glycine Propionyl-L-Carnitine, etc. (you can also stimulate carnitine production by consuming lysine, as your body uses it to synthesize the compound).

 What about the dosage and timing?